-10.1.1.3 External plugs
+10.1.1.4 External plugs

 An External Plug inputs or outputs one stream from an external interface into the AV/C unit.
-External Plugs are plugs that transmit on media other than 1394.
+External Plugs are plugs that transmit on media other than 1394 and other types of bus.
 On External Plugs, the streams may be either digital or analog.
 An AV/C unit can have from 0 to 31 External Input Plugs.
 An AV/C unit can have from 0 to 31 External Output Plugs.
 External Plugs do not contain associated plug control registers.
 An AV/C unit does not have to implement any External Plug if it does not send or receive any external signals.
 The details of this type of plug are not defined in this specification.